ShoesForClues/eztask/README.md

 ```
 To kill a thread, call the kill() method.
 Ex: ```ThreadA:kill()```

 You can also kill the thread within itself.
 Doing so will yield preventing any further code from being executed.
-It will also kill any nested threads.

 # Spawning light threads
 You can spawn "light threads" (aka: coroutine.wrap) either within or outside of a thread.